Berrow, Worcestershire

 Berrow is a village and civil parish in the Malvern Hills district of Worcestershire, England, about seven miles east of Ledbury.
-According to the 2001 census it had a population of 236.
+According to the 2021 census it had a population of 334.

 Parish Church

 The parish church is dedicated to Saint Faith and is notable for a plaque regarding a gruesome murder that occurred in the parish in the 18th century.

 History

+Name

+The name Berrow derives from the Old English berg meaning 'hill/tumulus'.